gbdrummer/symbiocss/02_css.md

 }
 ```

 Any article inside the "health blog" `section` will have a blue background, while articles inside the "sports blog" `section` will have a green background.
-The "health" or "sports" context *cascades* to the article tags.
+The "health" or "sports" context *cascades* to the article tags while creating scope.
+No articles outside of the "health" or "sports" context will be affected.

 This is a somewhat Object-Oriented approach to CSS.
 Here are just a few benefits: